Chief Creative Officer, Floral Artistry

 I’m a proud contributor & guest blogger for Flirty Fleurs, a blog & new magazine that encourages & inspires floral designers.

-In 2015 I released my first online course for floral designers (or Floralpreneurs as I like to say).
+In 2015 I released my first online course for floral designers (or Floralpreneurs as I like to say) and I now have 9 online business courses for florists.
 I believe in a culture in floristry where our standards are on the rise and our customers experience tremendous value in the beauty we create.
 Real Flower Business Happens Here: realflowerbusiness.com

 Love & Life

 My husband, David, and I met at UVM, fell in love, got married on the shores of Lake Champlain and never left!
 We truly love Vermont weddings.
 In March 2012 we brought a native Vermonter into the world, our son, John.
-We love Vermont babies, too.
+(He loves Vermont weddings, too!)

 Pictured: David and John on John’s first wedding delivery.